 In August 2011, he starred as Jake in the American Repertory Theater's production of The Gershwins' Porgy and Bess in Cambridge, Massachusetts, which transferred directly to Broadway and played the Richard Rodgers Theatre from January to September 2012.
 He also played a "Cross the Line" Soloist in Bring It On - The Musical that same year.

-His next big role would be Flick in the Roundabout Theatre Company's Broadway premiere of Violet in 2014 which led to his second Tony Award nomination.
-He returned to Broadway in March 2016 to play Noble Sissle opposite Audra McDonald in the Broadway premiere of Shuffle Along, Or The Making of the Musical Sensation of 1921 and All That Followed and since then, he has been playing the coveted role of Aaron Burr, both in the Chicago production and National Tour of Hamilton.
+His next big role would be Flick in the Roundabout Theatre Company's Broadway premiere of Violet in 2014, which led to his second Tony Award nomination.
+He returned to Broadway in March 2016 to play Noble Sissle opposite Audra McDonald in the Broadway premiere of Shuffle Along, Or The Making of the Musical Sensation of 1921 and All That Followed, and since then, he has been playing the role of Aaron Burr in the Chicago production and national tour of Hamilton.

 Henry made his feature film debut as Will in the first Sex and the City movie in 2008.
 He has since appeared on TV series such as Kings, Nip/Tuck, and Curb Your Enthusiasm, with a recurring role as Quincy on Lifetime's Army Wives.
 His other film credits include Winter's Tale in 2014 and Renegades in 2017.

-In February 2018, Mr. Henry returned to the Great White Way to take on the iconic role of Billy Bigelow opposite Jessie Mueller in a Broadway revival of Rodgers & Hammerstein's classic Carousel, earning his third Tony Award nomination for his efforst, and he played his final performance on September 16, 2018.
+In February 2018, Henry returned to Broadway to take on the role of Billy Bigelow opposite Jessie Mueller in a Broadway revival of Rodgers and Hammerstein's classic musical Carousel, earning his third Tony Award nomination for his efforts.
+He played his final performance on September 16, 2018.